 - SP: Designated specialty pharmacy

-PA (prior authorization) or NC (non-covered): Contact the provider who has written your prescription.
-If your provider believes that a drug with a PA or NC is necessary for your treatment, your provider may submit a request for coverage.
+- Non-covered (NC): Contact the provider who has written your prescription.
+If your provider believes a drug with an NC is necessary for your treatment, he or she she may submit a request for coverage to Tufts Health Plan.
 We will cover the medication if it meets our medical necessity coverage guidelines.
 If the request is approved, you will be covered for your prescription.
 If it is not approved, you can appeal the decision.